arkore/terradraw-workshop/docs/workshops/foss4g2025/advanced/exercise-5.md

 `change` event returns `ids` and `type`.

-- `ids` is the list of TerraDraw feature ID affected for the event
+- `ids` is the list of Terra Draw feature ID affected for the event
 - `type` is the types of change event as described follows.

 #### `create` type